Plavio Uganda

 NGO Uganda Africa

 Plavio Uganda is a Christian NGO based in Lira City, Uganda, dedicated to transforming lives through spiritual growth, education, economic empowerment, gender equality, climate resilience, and community development.
-With programs that span everything from vocational training for women to psychosocial support for the elderly and discipleship projects grounded in storytelling, Plavio’s work impacts thousands across Northern Uganda.
+With programs that span vocational training for women, psychosocial support for the elderly, and discipleship projects grounded in storytelling, Plavio’s work impacts thousands across Northern Uganda.

-As a volunteer UX/UI designer, I redesigned their website using Figma with a clear mission: to build a platform that reflects the heart of the organization while making their work accessible to donors, partners, volunteers, and local beneficiaries.
+As a volunteer UX/UI designer, I redesigned their website using Figma with a clear mission: the goal of this redesign was to create a human-centered, mobile-first experience that makes it easy for donors, partners, and local communities to understand the NGO’s mission and take meaningful action.

 This was a self-initiated volunteer project, and my responsibilities covered the full scope of the design process: